 Introduction to the Online Database of Historical Viols

 After two more decades of intermittent work the time finally seems right to begin making this information more widely available.
-A first installment, containing viols known or supposed to have been made in England, was made available online in late 2011 and was joined in mid-2013 by a second group consisting of French viols with more than five strings.
-These will be followed by further installments covering French quintons and five-string pardessus, and then instruments from other European countries.
-Most importantly, this is an active database which website visitors can manipulate themselves, rather than a list “frozen” in one particular order, equivalent to a paper printout or publication in book form.
-Many thanks are due to Peter Payzant, one of the VdGSA’s webmasters, for creating the programming required to make this possible over the internet, which is quite a different matter from using a standard database program installed on a personal computer.
+A first installment, containing viols known or supposed to have been made in England, was made available here on the website of the VdGSA in late 2011; this was joined in mid-2013 by a second group consisting of French viols with more than five strings, and then by the remaining French viols in autumn 2014.
+These will be followed by further installments covering instruments from other European countries until the whole database is online.
+Most importantly, this is an active database which website visitors can manipulate themselves, rather than a list "frozen" in one particular order, equivalent to a paper printout or publication in book form.
+Many thanks are due to Peter Payzant, one of the VdGSA's webmasters, for creating the programming required to make this possible over the internet, which is quite a different matter from using a standard database program installed on a personal computer.

 2. Content and ConventionsWhile many viols have been personally inspected by either Tourin or MacCracken, other entries are based on published sources of varying completeness and reliability, as well as many private communications from owners and other collaborators, for whose kind cooperation we are most grateful.
 Additions, updates, and corrections are very welcome, indeed actively requested: please contact the compiler at firstname.lastname@example.org.